trannhukhoinguyen/multi-feature-blog/src/content/ministries/mens-ministry.md

 ### Service
 - Using our gifts to serve others
 - Leading by example in our families
-- Contributing to church and community
+- Contributing to house and community
 - Mentoring younger men

 ## Regular Programs